Keziah-Kinuthia/Keziah-Kinuthia/README.md

 **🔍 Projects:**

-- **Content Recommendation Systems:** Developed algorithms to recommend articles, videos, or other content based on user preferences and behavior.
+- **Content Recommendation Systems:** Developed algorithms to recommend articles, videos, or other content based on user preferences and behaviour.
 - **Audience Segmentation:** Segmented audience in different categories for targeted marketing and content personalization.
 - **Sentiment Analysis:** Implemented NLP models to analyze the sentiment of comments, reviews, and social media posts.
 - **Paywall Strategy:** Developed predictive models to identify which users are most likely to subscribe and optimize paywall strategies accordingly.